 Fresh stories make an ideal snack and are great for sharing.

 In true recipe style, here is one we have already prepared.
 It was written by Scarlett in Year 7 and it’s called, ‘Waiting for Edna’.
-This is the opening few paragraphs, but I think you’ll agree it has an interesting premise and character.
+Although this is only the opening few paragraphs, I think you’ll agree it has an interesting premise and character.
 I hope this example, and method of coming up with a story idea, helps and inspires you.

 Characters: Porter and Humphrey Hopkins